An introduction to taking backups with

 durable.
 Tapes are slow but can store a lot of data and can last decades.

-media used today due to its very low cost.
-Unfortunately, just like
+media used due to very low cost.
+Unfortunately, they are not very reliable,

 two to five years.
-Internet backup solutions are also becoming a popular
+Online backup solutions are limited by the speed of your

 Reliability is important to consider when choosing the backup media.